AlGepe/OmniSnippets_JS/docs/c2c/template.rst

 tl;dr
 ~~~~~

-When you want to create a new calcualtor with a lot of cJS, the Template Calcualtor presents a very good starting point.
-It contains a suggested organization and several examples of the most common used functions. **Clone it first** and modify it to your heart's desire afterwards.
+When you want to create a new calcualtor with a lot of cJS, the Template Calcualtor is a good starting point.
+It contains a suggested organization and several examples of the most common functions. **Clone it first** and modify it to your heart's desire afterwards.

 .. rubric:: Footnote